How To Apply For The Employee Retention Tax Credit

 Step 2: Gather Your ERC Application Documentation

-- 2020 and 2021 payroll records
+- Payroll records from 2020 and 2021

-Step 3: Fill Out Your ERC Application
+Step 3: Fill Out The ERC Application

 Step 4: Check The Status Of Your ERC Application